 MOROCCO: Oceans, Deserts and Cities

-This tour offers a comprehensive introduction to the extremely varied terrain and fascinating culture of Morocco, including the ancient, walled historic quarters (medinas) of Fes and Marrakech, the Roman Ruins of Chellah and Volubilis, and the coastal cities of Rabat and the old Portuguese Colonial outpost of Essaouira.
+This tour offers a comprehensive introduction to the extremely varied terrain and fascinating culture of Morocco, including the ancient, walled historic quarters (medinas) of Fes and Marrakech, the Roman Ruins of Volubilis, and the laid-back Portuguese Colonial outpost of Essaouira on the Atlantic coast.
 Other highlights include a full north-to-south traverse of the Atlas mountains, a camel ride and overnight stay in a deluxe desert tent camp in the Erg Chebbi dunes of the Sahara and 7 UNESCO World Heritage Sites.
 The entire itinerary has been designed with a travel and street photographer’s objectives in mind.

 Next, we tour the extensive Roman Ruins of Volubilis (another UNESCO site) before continuing onward to Fes, one of Morocco’s 4 “Imperial Cities”.
 In Fes we’ll explore the vast, medieval-era maze of narrow alleyways within the old Medina quarter, where there are seemingly endless, densely clustered shops of all kinds, offering everything from fresh produce and exotic spices to North Africa’s finest traditional carpets, jewelry and tribal masks.

 Beyond the Medina, we will visit traditional artisan workshops for ceramics, metalworkers and woodcarvers specializing in intricate geometric inlay work.